josoriora/solid-swift/README.md

 ## Interface Segregation Principle:

 Clients should not be forced to depedent on interfaces they don't use.
-When they are forced they are suceptible to interfaces changes which results in more coupling.
+When they are forced, they are suceptible to interfaces changes which results in more coupling.

 This priciple deals with the issues on fat interfaces.